atomone-hub/genesis/CONSTITUTION.md

 The AtomOne Hub Governance may establish and fund one or more transparent and accountable Special Purpose DAOs by Supermajority vote.
-Each Special Purpose DAO must have an established Charter outlining its purpose, description, bylaws, and mandates before it can be approved or funded.
+Each Special Purpose DAO must have an established Charter outlining its purpose, description, Bylaws, and Mandates before it can be approved or funded.

 Upon genesis, the **BUIDLDAO** will be the only Special Purpose DAO, but it will initially have no council members.